Classify and compensate employees with the ease of Upwork.

 Please review and discuss your workers’ classification status with them to ensure proper classification and prevent confusion.

-The Upwork fee to you for hiring a worker via Upwork Payroll is less than what you would typically pay a staffing agency.
+The cost of hiring a worker through Upwork Payroll is less than what you would typically pay a staffing agency.
 21% of the rate you pay is divided for fees (10% Upwork + 11% payrolling costs), and the employee receives the remaining 79%.
+This does not include any payment processing fees that may apply.
 The payrolling costs are comparable to what the employee would pay in self-employment taxes as an independent contractor, so the net after-tax impact to the employee is negligible in most cases.

 What additional costs are associated with ACA compliance (the “employer mandate”), and how will those costs be billed?